List of Persona 3 characters: Yukari Takeba

 In Persona 3: FES's The Answer, Yukari is the group member who is most reluctant to go back into battle against the Shadows and seems that she only wants to move on with her life.
 However, she fell in love with the protagonist, and as such, is bitter and jealous towards Aigis, who was not only able to spend the last moment with the protagonist before his death, but also inherited his powers.
 As such, Yukari constantly shows random mood swings towards her.
-After witnessing the protagonist's sacrifice and the burden he must carry, she finally overcomes her jealousy, apologizing to Aigis and offer her to become her roommate.
+After witnessing the protagonist's sacrifice and the burden he must carry, she finally overcomes her jealousy, apologizing to Aigis and offering to become her roommate.

 Yukari appears as a playable character in the fighting game Persona 4 Arena Ultimax.
 After the end of Persona 3, Yukari decided to put herself through college working as a model, and her proficiency with a bow landed her the television role as Suzuko Kujakuin (孔雀院 鈴子, Kujakuin Suzuko), otherwise known as Feather Pink (フェザーピンク, Fezā Pinku), on Phoenix Sentai Featherman Victory, which is part of the Phoenix Sentai franchise, a show in the series that parodies the Super Sentai series.
 While filming on location, a real helicopter appears with Mitsuru coming out of it, asking Yukari for her help in a new emergency.
 Within the events of the game, her Persona is Isis.

 Shigenori Soejima comments that he designed Yukari with the contemporary look, which caused her to be popular on and off with the development team during the making of the game.
 She is portrayed by Maho Tomita in Persona 3: The Weird Masquerade.